MridulMalvi/Sign-Language-Detection/README.md

 # Using DETR Transformers for Basic Sign Language Estimation
 More of a deep dive into training a DETR model from scratch and all the nuaces with getting object detection running.
-It was...fun.
 Anyway, here's a full walkthrough from me to you.
 Let me know how you go!

 # Setup 🪛
 1. Install UV - `pip install uv`